jhampleman/react-playground-2.4/README.md

 ## Test Area

 Updating the ReadMe file to see what happens with Jenkins.
 Dev1 Branch - Change.
 Home MAC.
+Test to Remote Jenkins.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts